 This pretty, ground floor cottage is a short drive from the village of Crantock, with steps leading to two bedrooms, a shower room and a separate WC.
 There is an open plan living area offering a kitchen, a dining area and a charming sitting area, where you can put your feet up after a long day taking in the wonders of Cornwall.
 The secluded and enclosed patio provides a peaceful sitting area for soaking up the sunshine and breathing in that fresh Cornish, country air.
 This cottage can be booked with Ref.
 904729, together they sleep 9.

 All ground floor.
 Two bedrooms: 1 x double, 1 x twin Shower room with shower and basin.
 Basin and WC.
 Open plan living area with kitchen, dining area and sitting area.

 Oil central heating in living area, electric panel heaters in bedrooms.
 Electric oven and hob, microwave, fridge, washing machine, dishwasher, TV with Freeview, DVD, selection of books, games and DVDs.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Off road parking for 2 cars.
 Front enclosed patio with furniture.
-Two well-behaved dogs welcome.
-Sorry, no smoking.
+Sorry, no pets and no smoking.
 Shop and pub 2 miles.
 Note: Four internal steps.
 Note: The property is accessed via approx. 1km of unmade farm track, care to be taken.
 Note: Due to rural location, mobile phone signal can be intermittent.